datarobot/datarobot-user-models/MODEL-METADATA.md

 instead of a whole new top level model, please include a hash here for the custom model you created.
 * description (optional): A searchable note to your future self about the contents of this model.
 This is ignored if modelID is set.
-* majorVersion (optional): Whether the model version you are creating should be a major version update or a minor version update.
+* majorVersion (optional, default: True): Whether the model version you are creating should be a major version update or a minor version update.
 If the previous model version is 2.3, a major version update would create the version 3.3, and a minor version update would create the version 2.4.

 ## Options specific to inference models
 NOTE: All options specific to inference or training models are ignored if modelID is set- they